 Having a bad reaction to beauty products is all too common.
 From harsh chemicals and additives to scents and textures, our skin will show us what doesn’t agree with our system.
 Everyone reacts differently — some skin types are more sensitive than others — therefore, it is useful to understand the basics of the three main layers of skin.

-The Epidermis: The first of these layers is the one that can be seen from the outside, known as the epidermis.
+The Epidermis: this is the first layer and is seen from the outside.
 The epidermis provides waterproofing and a barrier against infection, receptors for the sensations of touch and pressure, melanocytes which determine skin color, and the very tops of the sensory nerve endings.

-Though their precise function remains somewhat mysterious, the evidence seems to indicate that the receptors have a significant role to play in self-healing and regeneration.
-Thanks to the proliferation of CBD, (cannabidiol, a nonpsychoactive derivative of cannabis) cannabis is getting more attention from science and the public alike.
+Though cannabinoid functions remain mysterious, the evidence seems to indicate that the receptors have a significant role to play in self-healing and regeneration.
+Thanks to CBD spearheading the movement, a better understanding has been established, and cannabis legalization continues to spread across America.

-Recent studies have determined that there are cannabinoid receptors within individual organs including the skin itself entwined within each of the skin layers.
+Recent studies have determined that there are cannabinoid receptors inside individual organs including the skin.
 These receptors, their parts, and pathways are collectively known as the ECS (or the endocannabinoid system).

 This research highlights the regulatory function of the ECS within the various cell types of the skin and its involvement in pathological skin disorders.
-Future studies will explore the possibility of targeting these disorders through the ECS using cannabinoid products and creating homeostasis in the skin.
+With the use of CBD products, it could help with skin conditions like eczema and acne.

 CBD is known to help with inflammation, redness, reduce the appearance of wrinkles, and discoloration of the skin.
 Because of this, companies in the beauty industry have been grabbing the opportunity to create CBD beauty products.